FlipCalculator.io - Free Real Estate Flip Calculator

 What is the 70% rule in house flipping?

-What is cash on cash return in real estate?
+What is cash on cash return and why does it matter?

-What are typical holding costs for house flipping?
+What are typical holding costs for a flip?